July 8, 2020Read more

-Marica Mikuljan, assistant researcher, main area of research: biocomposites
+Marica Mikuljan, assistant researcher at the InnoRenew CoE, main area of research: biocomposites

 - Where were you living in childhood and where do you live now?

 I spent my childhood in the surroundings of Ljubljana, now I live in Slovenian Tibet – Bloke.

 - What have you studied and what were the motives for your decision?

 I hold a bachelor diploma from wood engineering and a master of science in the field of environment protection.
 I chose to enroll in the study program when I was 39 years old, and I was encouraged by my work in the wood processing department.
 I became the leader of this department, and I noticed that I needed more professional knowledge.
 After finishing my studies, I was employed as a development technologist.
 I was introducing new technologies into production processes, and I found out that for fully understanding this field, I needed new interdisciplinary knowledge, which I received in the environment protection master’s program.